lumapps/design-system/CONTRIBUTING.md

 [Webpack](https://webpack.js.org/) is used in the project to launch local development server and build LumX.
 NPM scripts are used to ease the setup, start and build of LumX.

-Our coding convention is the following:
+The coding convention is the following:

 -   4 spaces for indentation, for JavaScript, TypeScript and SCSS.
 -   Wrap all codes at 120 characters.